State-Separable Proofs for the Curious Cryptographer

 Before we get to state-separable proofs, it might be useful to recall how traditional game-based proofs work.

 The basic idea is that the security of some scheme, say, encryption, takes the form of a game.
-This game is played between a challenger, $\mathcal{C}$, and an adversary $\mathcal{A}$.
+This game is played between a challenger, C\mathcal{C}, and an adversary A\mathcal{A}.
 The challenger sort of resembles the user of a scheme, in that they have private information, like keys, associated with the scheme.
 The adversary plays the role of a malicious actor trying to break the scheme.

 These two players interact, and at the end of the game, it’s clear whether or not the adversary has won.